syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Blazor.md

 {% endtabs %}

-Step 7: Create a new async method with name as ``OpenAndSaveDocument`` and include the following code snippet to **Open an existing Word document in Blazor** Client-Side application.
+Step 7: Create a new async method with name as ``OpenAndSaveDocument`` and include the following code snippet to **open an existing Word document in Blazor** Client-Side application.

 {% tabs %}